microsoft/FluidFramework/docs/content/docs/concepts/architecture/index.md

 From the client perspective, this op flow is accessed through a **DeltaConnection** object.

-The service also stores old operations, accessible to clients through a **DeltaStorageService** object, and stores summaries of the Fluid objects.
+The service also stores old operations, accessible to clients through a **DeltaStorageService** object, and stores summaries of the shared objects.
 It's worth discussing summaries at length, but for now, consider that merging 1,000,000 changes could take some time, so we summarize the state of the objects and store it on the service for faster loading.